 Driving While Suspended | Driving Without License

 Driving without a driver's license or while your driver's license is suspended can have severe penalties associated with a conviction.
+In Missouri, Driving While Suspended or Revoked can be charged as a felony if you have prior convictions.
 Attorney Jason Fauss can help you understand what options are available to you.

-Every traffic violation has specific consequences and you should know if there are alternatives to pleading guilty.
-Contact traffic attorney Jason Fauss online or call 314-291-8899 for a FREE consultation to determine if you may be interested in pursing an alternative plea arrangement.
+Every traffic violation has specific consequences, and you should know if there are alternatives to pleading guilty.
+Contact traffic attorney Jason Fauss online or call 314-291-8899 for a FREE consultation to determine if you may be interested in pursuing an alternative plea arrangement.